alesm0101/finances/README.md

 ## Testing

-You can use restlet client for Chrome to test using http://localhost:3200/api/myfinances/ as url:
+You can use **Restlet Client** for Chrome to test using http://localhost:3200/api/myfinances/ as url:

 > Example POST: